 If you had to pick one month for the very best crabbing in Oregon, I’d pick October.
 There are usually nice weather windows, the crabs are in peak condition, and the fall rains probably aren’t yet heavy enough to fill rivers with fresh water that drives the crabs out into the Pacific.

-Summertime crabbing is very popular in Oregon, but a big reason for that is that doing ANYTHING on the Oregon Coast is popular during the summer, when the weather is good and the recreation is easy.
+Summertime crabbing is very popular in Oregon, but a big reason for that is that doing ANYTHING on the Oregon Coast is popular during the summer when the weather is good and recreation is easy.
 Summertime is very busy on the Oregon Coast.